-- 142118 IFRS 16 provides a more accurate measure of the lease liabilities when compared to the estimates developed by investors and analysts to overcome the lack of information provided by applying IAS 17.
-This will allow users to better assess the financial position and financial performance of a lessee.
-IFRS 16 will also improve comparability, in particular in profit or loss, between entities that lease assets and entities that borrow to buy assets. - 413119 EFRAG expects that IFRS 16 will provide users with an enhanced basis for their analyses that is likely to reduce the need, for many of them, to make adjustments to reported figures to estimate leases liabilities, or at least provide a better starting point for their analysis.
-EFRAG understands that some users will continue to make adjustments to enable existing data series to continue. - IFRS 16 includes enhanced objective-based disclosure requirements that are likely to provide more relevant information to users because they are tailored to the lessee's specific portfolio of leases and help in forecasting future lease payments.
+- 202 Feedback from EFRAG's consultations and outreaches have indicated that a very large majority of users agreed with EFRAG's assessment that IFRS 16 would provide more useful and transparent information on lessees and a better starting point for their analysis.
+Only a few users have indicated to EFRAG that IFRS 16 would not result in improved information, generally as a result of a preference for a straight-line expense profile for operating leases over IFRS 16's front-loaded expense profile. - 203 IFRS 16 provides a more accurate measure of lease liabilities when compared to the short-cut estimates developed by investors and analysts to overcome the lack of information provided by applying IAS 17.
+Users have indicated to EFRAG that this is expected to allow them to better assess the financial position and financial performance of a lessee.
+IFRS 16 will also improve comparability, in particular in profit or loss, between entities that lease assets and entities that borrow to buy assets.

+- 204 EFRAG also observes that IFRS 16 includes enhanced objective-based disclosure requirements that are likely to provide more relevant information to users because they are tailored to the lessee's specific portfolio of leases and help in forecasting future lease payments.
 EFRAG observes that this will create a more level playing field between sophisticated and unsophisticated investors by providing better information about leases to all interested parties and allow users to better assess the financial position and financial performance of a lessee. - Overall, EFRAG's assessment is that users are likely to benefit from IFRS 16, because IFRS 16 results in more relevant and reliable information, increased comparability between entities and an enhanced basis for users' analysis.
-Benefits for users may however be reduced by the options, exemptions and practical expedients available in IFRS 16, both upon transition and on an ongoing basis.
+Benefits for users may however be reduced to a certain extent by the options, exemptions and practical expedients (which is unlikely to occur as a majority of users indicated they do not expect to make any adjustments for these) available in IFRS 16, both upon transition and on an ongoing basis.